Sydney Metro City & Southwest: Potential extension

 A scoping study into rail investment to service Western Sydney and the proposed Western Sydney Airport was announced by the New South Wales and Australian governments in November 2015.
 The study's final report was released in March 2018 and included a proposal to extend the Sydney Metro City & Southwest from Bankstown to Liverpool.
 The extension is unlikely to be built for at least 20 years.
+Transport for NSW is also considering rapid buses and trackless trams for the corridor although following the 2023 NSW Government election, this Metro extension has been cancelled.